cyrusdiego/VR-Bento-Arm/Notes.md

 **May 14**
 TODO for today:
-    - Continue with the motor functionality and constraints, i think this should be done by today
+    - Continue with the motor functionality and constraints, i think this should be done by today (ANGULAR Constraints are done, basic level but rigid body collision will take a bit longer)
     - read into software interfacing, sockets, and network programming
         - maybe try making your own C# classes to learn

+QUESTIONS:
+    - for the collisions with itself, are trigger events sufficient to just stop the torque applied?

+- currently the arm can interact with objects BUT it doesnt interact well with itself, it needs angular restriction